Free-Macrame-Patterns.com Logo

 First Loop

-Secure the center of the cord to your board.
-Make a counter-clockwise loop with the left half of it.
+Step 2: Secure the center of the cord to your board.
+Make a counter-clockwise loop with the left end.

-Be sure you bring the end under to make the crossing point on the left.
+Be sure you bring the end under the vertical portion, to make the crossing point on the left.

 Second Loop

-Bring the right end down, passing across (over) the first loop.
+Bring the right end down, passing over the first loop.

 Before moving on to the next step, pass the right end under the left.